Italy–Tunisia relations: Migratory relations Italy–Tunisia

+In 2023, migration cooperation between Italy and Tunisia intensified following increased arrivals of migrants from Tunisia to Italy.
+Italian Prime Minister Giorgia Meloni and Tunisian President Kais Saied became key partners in negotiations involving the European Union, including financial assistance and support aimed at reducing irregular migration across the Mediterranean.
+The agreements were criticized by human rights organizations, which expressed concerns that European governments were prioritizing migration control while overlooking Tunisia's deteriorating human rights and political situation.

 Economic relations

 The geographical proximity and the free access to the European market by Tunisia make commercial relations between the two countries quite stable.

 Trade in 2020 was around 4.5 billion euros.
 Italy is the second supplier of the North African country, after France, with a market share of about 15% in 2020 and is its second customer.

 The presence of Italian companies in Tunisia is strong with 426 active Italian companies which employ 8,836 people.
 They account for almost a third of all foreign-owned companies in Tunisia.